dgcfung/express-api-using-router/README.md

 code .
 ```

-Add the development, test, and production database url's to your `.env` file:
+Add the development and test database sensitive information to your .env file:

 ```sh
 DEV_DATABASE=projects_api_development